What is the legal driving age in Canada?

 British Columbia 16 25 months

-Quick tip: If you’re getting behind the wheel for the first time, check out our ultimate guide for first time drivers!
+Quick tip: If you’re getting behind the wheel for the first time, check out our ultimate guide for first-time drivers!

-Legal driving age in Newfoundland
+Legal driving age in Newfoundland and Labrador

-Drivers must wait until they’re 16 years old to drive in Newfoundland and Labrador, and follow these steps:
+Drivers must wait until they’re 16 years old to drive in Newfoundland and Labrador and follow these steps:

-Legal driving age in PEI
+Legal driving age in Prince Edward Island

-1. Instruction Driver’s Permit
+1. Instruction Driver’s Permit.

-2. Conditional license
+2. Conditional licence.

-3. Second stage of conditional license
+3. Second stage of conditional licence.

 Legal driving age in Nova Scotia